-The Oregon Agricultural Foundation, founded by McKenzie Theatre’s namesakes Glen and Jean McKenzie, offered a $40,000 matching gift to support efforts to purchase a new concert piano.
+The Oregon Agriculture Foundation, founded by McKenzie Theatre’s namesakes Glen and Jean McKenzie, offered a $40,000 matching gift to support efforts to purchase a new concert piano.
 At the same time, EOU recently received funding to transform the infrastructure of Loso Hall into a performing arts facility that is unparalleled in the region.

 Music professor and pianist Matt Cooper said such a venue requires professional grade equipment to fulfill the expectations of performers, students, attendees and the community.